hiowang/MySketches/README.md

 All my processing sketches.

+I try to have `README.md` files in all repositories.
+Email me at `mackycheese21@gmail.com` if you want a more detailed `README.md` for any repository.

 Having all of them in 1 repository is easier than having 65 different repositories.

-Most of them use this syntax:
+Most of them use this structure:

 ```processing